Manufactured Housing Mediation Information

 - The mediator’s role is to clarify misunderstandings and ambiguities; to provide a new perspective on disputed issues; and to explore options for mutual agreement.

 - Mediation through the Office of the Ombudsperson is voluntary.
-The parties must agree to mediation and must be present for the mediation conference.
+Mediation will not proceed unless both parties agree to mediation.

 - Mediation is beneficial to both parties because of the time and money saved compared to a lawsuit or trial.

 The following information is general information about mediations.
 The details of mediation are worked out by the parties and the mediator and may vary.

 Before the mediation begins, the parties sign a written Agreement to Mediate.
 For the MHO, the Agreement to Mediate is part of the Request for Mediation and Agreement to Mediate that the parties fill out to request mediation.
 The Agreement to Mediate states that the mediation conference and everything said at the mediation conference is confidential, even if the mediation does not resolve the dispute.
 It states that neither party can call the mediator as a witness if the case goes to arbitration or trial.

 Mediation conferences are informal proceedings.
 The strict legal rules of evidence do not apply, and there is no formal calling or examination of witnesses.
 This allows for an unrestricted discussion of issues and misunderstandings.